kyma-project/telemetry-manager/docs/contributor/governance.md

 ## CRD generation

 The API of the operator is realized by Kubernetes CRDs defined in the [apis](/apis/) folder as Golang source code.
-To install the CRDs later using kustomize together with the operator deployment, you must generate proper Kubernetes [manifest files](/config/crd/bases/).
+To install the CRDs later using Kustomize together with the operator deployment, you must generate proper Kubernetes [manifest files](/config/crd/bases/).
 Also, you must update the [user documentation](./resources/).

 To achieve both aspects, call:
 ```shell